 - Save with subscriptions.
 See if your favorite sunscreen brand has a “subscribe and save” option.
 Many companies will offer a discount in exchange for the regular purchase of their sunblock.

 - Use a health savings account (HSA).
-An HSA is a benefit offered by many employers that allow individuals to make medical purchases out of a tax-advantaged account.
+Many employers offer An HSA benefit that allows individuals to make medical purchases out of a tax-advantaged account.
 Sunscreen is an eligible purchase to make with HSA funds.

 The Bottom Line